Fighting for Hydrotherapy

 After years to study this therapy, (it has been around since the time of Hippocrates), you would have thought they would have made up their minds by now.

 The survey is anonymous, and BWCCG say it will give them a detailed understanding of your views to help guide decision making process, so please take a little time to fill it in.
 The closing date is 2 Nov. ’20.

 If you would like a hard copy of the review, or need it in a different language or in an easy to read format, email BWCCG at firstname.lastname@example.org or phone 0118 982 2720 (please leave a message and they’ll get back to you).

 What happens next?

-At the end of the 12 week consultation the survey results will be reviewed and discussed by the Berkshire West CCG Governing Body in December 2020, and full information will be shared with all interested parties.
+Those involved anxiously wait, now the consultation is closed.
+Survey results will be reviewed and discussed by the Berkshire West CCG Governing Body in December 2020, and full information will be shared with all interested parties.